janpeuker/awesome-tech-roles/README.md

 - [An Elegant Puzzle](https://blog.pragmaticengineer.com/an-elegant-puzzle-book-review/) - Summary of Will Larson&apos;s book "An Elegant Puzzle" especially look at chapter #5.
 - [Annual Performance Reviews Ruin Everything](https://medium.com/@ElizAyer/annual-performance-reviews-ruin-everything-7464e07dff3a) - Elizabeth Ayer on annual performance reviews and their flaws, in particular when (mis)used as growth feedback.
 - [Becoming a Technical Leader](https://danlebrero.com/2019/11/27/becoming-a-technical-leader-book-notes/) - Notes and excerpts from Gerald Weinberg&apos;s "Becoming a Technical Leader", especially chapters "Obstacles to Effective Organising" and "Learning to Be an Organiser".
+- [Becoming a VP of Engineering](https://www.honeycomb.io/blog/becoming-vp-of-engineering-pt2) - Part 2 of  Emily Nakashima's blog post goes into details of what VPs actually do (part 1 is more how to get there).
 - [Competency Management](https://www2.deloitte.com/content/dam/Deloitte/za/Documents/human-capital/ZA_Competency_management_at_its_most_competent.pdf) - Deloitte / Development Dimensions International white paper on Competency Management using a Success Profile model.
 - [Compensation as reflection of values](https://oxide.computer/blog/compensation-as-a-reflection-of-values) - Nice description of how company culture values can shape compensation even in (stealth) startups.
 - [Developer Progression as a function of navigating complexity](https://www.siddharthsarda.com/p/developer-progression-as-a-function) - Siddharth Sarda translating Jessica Kerr&apos;s research into developer career progression (complexity is a common career framework attribute).